 - broad science and impact direction of CSIRO’s investment profile including implications for Enterprise Services and

 - specific categories of investment and relative levels of investment.

 2. Capital and strategic procurement planning

 - Consider and make recommendations regarding CSIRO’s medium to long term strategic capital plan and strategic procurement, including the relative levels of investment in different classes of research and support infrastructure and the development of major facilities and precincts.

 3. Investment process and operational planning

-- Conduct a systematic investment process and translate medium term strategic priorities into investment decisions reflected in annual budgets and 3 outyear budgets and operational plans;
+- Conduct a systematic investment process and translate medium term strategic priorities into investment decisions reflected in annual budgets and three-year budgets and operational plans:

-- Articulate the principles/criteria for the development and consideration of investment cases;
+- Articulate and effectively communicate to all stakeholders the principles/criteria for the development and consideration of investment cases;

 - Identify specific measures to achieve strategic investment goals and address challenges;